So! You want to Learn to Crochet :)

 The word crochet derives from the French word “crochet” meaning “hook.”
 The art form has been around for many hundreds of years!
 Crocheters use a skein of yarn and one crochet hook, interlooping the yarn to create the project.
 You can find crochet patterns for blankets, scarves, mittens, toys, stuffed animals, sweaters, outfits and more.
 You name it, you probably can find a pattern for it!

-So, how do you get started when you want to learn to crochet?
+SO, how do you even get started when you want to learn to crochet?
 It can be a bit overwhelming at first.
 How does one pick the right hook?
 What about all of the different yarn options?
 How the heck do you hold everything?
-In this learn to crochet tutorial, we’ll go over the tools of the trade, three beginner techniques (making a slip knot, making a chain and the single crochet stitch) and then work our beginner scarf pattern.
+In this learn to crochet tutorial, we’ll go over the tools of the trade, three beginner techniques (making a slip knot, making a chain and the single crochet stitch) and then we’ll be ready to work our beginner patterns.

 Let’s get started!